What Symptom Must Be Reported To A Manager? The One Red Flag Most Employees Miss

 1. Downplaying the Symptom

-“I’m fine, just a little sniffle.But ”
+“I’m fine, just a little sniffle.On top of that, ”

 2. Over‑Sharing Irrelevant Details